wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 1. Select Authentication method.
 1. Set Microsoft Entra admin.
 Click Select.

+   ### Connection Policy
 1. On the Create SQL Database page, select Next :Networking >, and on the Networking page, in the Network connectivity section, select Public endpoint.
 Then select Yes for both options in the Firewall rules section to allow access to your database server from Azure services and your current client IP address.

+   * "Redirect" within the Azure network
+   * "Proxy" (through a gateway via <strong>port 1443</strong>) for access outside the Azure network - Allow access from any IP address
+   <br /><br />

+   ### Defender

-1. Select Next: Security > and set the Enable Microsoft Defender for SQL option to Not now.
+1. Select Next: Security > and set the Enable Microsoft Defender for SQL option to "Not now" during testing.

 1. Select Next: Additional Settings > and on the Additional settings tab, set the Use existing data option to Sample (this will create a sample database that you can explore later).